capogreco/milestone_2/milestone_2.md

 Synthesis, understood in this way, represents the continuation of what Tomlinson describes as a co-evolutionary feedback process that entangles the development of musical practices (cultural forms) not only with the production of musical instruments (material forms), but with the appearance of modern subjectivity. [-@tomlinsonMillionYearsMusic2015]

 To illustrate the mechanics here, I would like to invoke Brandom's rejuvination of Kant's key philosophical contribution - that we are constituted, as language users, by the normative commitments required for language use. [@brandomArticulatingReasonsIntroduction2009]  The argument being that pre-verbal children -- infants and toddlers -- do not hear *language* per se.
 What they hear, is *music*.
 They do not parse words and signifiers and syntax, etc. but rather, what they have to work with are sounds -- sounds with pitch, rhythm, timbre, volume, etc.  -- the constituent elements of music.
-Caregivers will accentuate the musicality of their prosody when directing their speech towards infants, and will repeat, and gesticulate.
+Caregivers will accentuate the musicality of their prosody when directing their speech towards infants, and will repeat, and accompany their speech with pronounced gesticulations.

 I would like to highlights two important points: 1) what the infant finds in the sound of their caregivers' prosody is a primeval sense of correctness -- an invitation to adopt the set of normative commitments required for language use; and 2) that what the adoption of these commitments entitles the language user to is exactly the affordance of *representation*.
 In this way I wish to define: 1) music as that which by permeating a primeval sense of correctness, invites you to adopt some set of implicit normative commitments; and 2) language, as being a superset of music -- music with the added affordance of representation.